rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2026-02.md

 ## Rust for Linux

-We've discussed the [Rust for Linux roadmap](https://rust-lang.github.io/rust-project-goals/2026/roadmap-rust-for-linux.html) and went over all the other things the [project is tracking](https://github.com/Rust-for-Linux/linux/issues/354) which aren't part of a particular goal.
+We've discussed the [Rust for Linux roadmap](https://rust-lang.github.io/rust-project-goals/2026/roadmap-rust-for-linux.html) and went over all the other unstable features the [project is tracking](https://github.com/Rust-for-Linux/linux/issues/2) which aren't part of a particular goal.
 These are to be tracked in the roadmap, and we'll be spinning up goals where that makes sense.

 There is an important milestone of sorts for Rust for Linux: the upcoming Debian 14 stable release (codename: Forky).
 It is a time when the project can upgrade to using a new Rust version and take advantage of any features that were shipped in the meantime.